Skip to main content

 Tim Drummond

-All students from Prep to Year 6 participate in 50-minute weekly PE sessions, covering swimming, team sports, and athletics.
+All students from Prep to Year 6 participate in weekly PE sessions, covering swimming, collaboration, and fundamental motor skills.

 Above all, having fun and leaving with a smile is key to every PE lesson!